Download This Sample

 - The final space shuttle mission, STS-135, ended July 21, 2011 when Atlantis rolled to a stop at its home port, NASA’s Kennedy Space Center in Florida.

 - It takes only 8 minutes for the Space Shuttle to accelerate to a speed of more than 17,000 miles per hour.
 The liftoff weight of the space shuttle is 4.5 million pounds.

 - The main engine on the Space Shuttle weighs as much as a train locomotive, but puts out as much horse power as 39 locomotives.

 - The Space Shuttle is one of the most complicated and innovative machines ever built.
-It was a huge leap in technology when the first shuttle was launched, because it represented space craft that was re-useable.
+It was a huge leap in technology when the first shuttle was launched, because it represented spacecraft that was reusable.

 - Crews range in size from five to seven people.
 Over 600 crew members have flown on shuttle missions.
-It has also sent more than 3 million pounds of cargo into space.
+Space shuttles have also sent more than 3 million pounds of cargo into space.
 The longest any shuttle has stayed in orbit is 17.5 days, in November 1996.

 - A Space Shuttle and its boosters ready for launch are the same height as the Statue of Liberty but weigh almost three times as much.

 - The shuttle launches like a rocket, orbits like a spacecraft, and lands like a plane.

 - NASA will test its new deep space exploration system beginning with an uncrewed flight of SLS and Orion, known as Exploration Mission-1.